reepoi/ivcurves/docs/sphinx/source/reference/github_workflows/update_scores.rst

    BashScoreSubmission --> BashValidateRecordScores(Bash validates and records the scores, marking the submission broken if validation fails)
-   BashValidateRecordScores --> BashRemoveVirtualEnv(Bash removes the virtual environment for the submission) BashRemoveVirtualEnv --> CommitModifiedDatabase(Commit and push the udpated database to GitHub) CommitModifiedDatabase --> StartBuildSphinxDocksWorkflow(GitHub begins the build-sphinx-docs workflow)
+   BashValidateRecordScores --> BashRemoveVirtualEnv(Bash removes the virtual environment for the submission) BashRemoveVirtualEnv --> CommitModifiedDatabase(Commit and push the udpated database to GitHub) CommitModifiedDatabase --> StartBuildSphinxDocksWorkflow(Call the build-sphinx-docs workflow)